 1. Zest the Meyer lemons and place in a small bowl.
 Juice the lemons (you should end up with 1/3 cup juice) and add to the bowl.
 Let sit for 10 minutes at room temperature, then strain through a fine sieve, pressing the zest with a spoon, to extract as much aromatic oil as possible.

-3. In a medium sized heatproof bowl (that can sit comfortably on top of the pot), mix the egg yolks, sugar and strained juice.
+3. In a medium size heatproof bowl (that can sit comfortably on top of the pot), mix the egg yolks, sugar and strained juice.
 Place over the pot and whisk for 2-3 minutes, until the sugar dissolves and the mixture warms up.
 Add the butter, a bit at a time, and whisk until it melts and the mixture is warm and glossy.

 4. Place the bowl in the one with the ice water.
 Whisk occasionally, until the curd cools down and thickens.
-The curd can keep, in a jar in the fridge, for about 2 weeks.
+The curd can keep, in a sealed jar in the fridge, for about 2 weeks.